Ocean conditions change quickly.

 We've made improvements to help take the information with you.

 Primarily for boaters and kayakers

-SURF ALONG EAST FACING SHORES WILL BE 1 TO 3 FEET TODAY RISING TO 2 TO 4 FEET ON TUESDAY
+SURF ALONG EAST FACING SHORES WILL BE 6 TO 10 FEET THROUGH TUESDAY

 AMENITIES & ACTIVITIES

 From Hakipuu, going mauka, because the pali projected into the sea, Hiiaka found and killed Mokolii, a moo, cut off his tail and threw it in the sea and hence the island of Mokolii, near Kualoa.
 His body formed the lowland makai, below the pali of Kualoa.
 Collection of Hawaiian Antiquities and Folklore, 1916-1920 Abraham Fornander